 Related: Search for Construction jobs.

 Industry veterans say now is a good time to be in this business.
 When contractors rent equipment for a given project, the demand for local operators is high.
 The contractors can't afford to waste any time getting started.

 On the Job

-Many get their start working for contractors or landscapers, says Matt Turner, manager of the Tinaja Hills Training Center, which offers training, consultation and seminars for operators of Caterpillar equipment.
-"When [operators] grow in experience, they work for small contractors, building houses and digging sewer lines," he says.
+Many get their start working for contractors or landscapers, said Matt Turner, manager of the Tinaja Hills Training Center in Green Valley, Ariz., which offers training, consultation and seminars for operators of Caterpillar equipment.
+"When [operators] grow in experience, they work for small contractors, building houses and digging sewer lines," he said.

 Related: Does your resume pass the 6-second test?
 Get a FREE assessment.

 A high school diploma or equivalent is a standard prerequisite for working in the field, and formal training provides a broad skill set that may make you more employable and able to command higher wages.

 Formal apprenticeship programs are administered via the IUOE or the Associated General Contractors of America (AGC).
 The programs consist of at least three years or 6,000 hours of on-the-job training and 144 hours per year of classroom instruction.
 Students begin as apprentices and complete their programs as journeymen.

 "You can't get on a crane until you have proficiency on three other types of equipment," Minyard said.

 Classroom crane training includes studying mathematics and physics, as well as reading blueprints and operating techniques.